sshearing/Autocomplete/README.md

 while the training from file allows larger training inputs to be provided more easily.
 Note that when training from a file, the Driver will load the entirety of the file's contents into a single String at once.
-For extremely large texts (more than a million words), this is not very effecient memory wise.
+For extremely large texts (more than a million words), this is not very efficient memory wise.
 To allow for much larger training corpora, the Driver could be modified to load chunks of the file one at a time, with a predetermined size, then individually train on the chunks.
 However, since this program is designed for mobile, I do not